hamprincipe/RealTimeTracker/README.md

 # RealTimeTracker
-In this project, we worked on adding map animation and adding a real- time bus tracker in Boston, MA.
+In this project, we worked on adding map animation and adding a real- time bus tracker from MIT and Harvard using MapBox.